ttala/list-students-api/README.md

 # Student Age API

 This project is a simple **Flask REST API** that manages a list of students and their ages.
-It provides endpoints to **list, retrieve, add, and delete** student records stored in a JSON file.
+It provides endpoints to **list, add, and delete** student records stored in a JSON file.
 The API is protected with **HTTP Basic Authentication**.

 ---